tarwn/lessthandot-hugo/blogs/content/posts/2010-09-15-performance-implications-with-newid.md

 After thinking for a while, I got an idea; If the table has a Unique column and its covered by an index, we can use that column to select the required random records and then join it with the table.
 This is going to improve performance.

-Assume a table “Orders” with an index on column “OrderId”.
+Assume a table "Orders" with an index on column "OrderId".
 In order to pick 5 random rows, we can write query like this.

 ```sql
 ;with cte as